-White staining on stacked framing members (December 2013) Framing members were produced, stacked (in a very favourable way) and stored outside, as is the company's usual practice.
+White staining on stacked framing members (December 2013)

+Framing members were produced, stacked (in a very favourable way) and stored outside, as is the company's usual practice.
 After a rain, the bundles were stained (shown above) after a day or two.
 The producer normally stores formed framing outside with no issues, as should be the case with passivated material stacked in such an open, and stain-resistant configuration.
-From the photos appears that only the lower members are stained, and they turned entirely white.
+From the photos it appears that only the lower members are stained, and they turned entirely white.
 There were different lots of material involved.
 Apparently, some Cr+3 passivates can be prone to this problem, perhaps if not cured properly or by reacting with roll forming lubricants.

 Prevention: Chromium+3 passivates need to be fully cured to be resistant to softening leading to staining problems.

-More information - see http://www.galvinfo.com/galvinfonotes/ 2.10 Imparting Resistance to Storage Stain, and 3.2 Protecting Galvanized Steel Sheet from Storage Stain
+- 2.10 Imparting Resistance to Storage Stain, and - 3.2 Protecting Galvanized Steel Sheet from Storage Stain